econchick/roguelynn/_posts/2017/2017-05-26-tracing-fast-and-slow.md

 Using a random ID like UUID or the `X-Request-ID` header will identify causally-related activity.
 But then tracing implementations must then use an external clock to collate traces.

-In the absence of a global synced clock, or to avoid issues such as clock skew, looking at network send and receive messages can then be used to construct causal relationships (you can't exactly receive a message before its sent)<sup><a href="#footnotes" style="border-bottom: none;">6</a></sup>.
+In the absence of a global synced clock, or to avoid issues such as clock skew, looking at network send and receive messages can then be used to construct causal relationships (you can't exactly receive a message before its sent).<sup><a href="#footnotes" style="border-bottom: none;">6</a></sup>

 However, this approach lacks in resiliency as there is potential for data loss from external systems, or inability to add trace points in components owned by others.

 #### Request ID + Logical Clock

-Tracing systems can also add a timestamp derived from a local, [logical clock][10] to the workflow ID, where it isn't exactly the local system's timestamp, but either a counter or sort of a randomized timestamp that is paired with the trace message as it flows through components<sup><a href="#footnotes" style="border-bottom: none;">6</a></sup>.
-With this approach, we don't need the tracing system to spend time on the ordering of traces it collects since its explicit in the clock data, but parallelization and concurrency can complicate the understanding of relationships.
+Tracing systems can also add a timestamp derived from a local, [logical clock][10] to the workflow ID, where it isn't exactly the local system's timestamp, but either a counter or sort of a randomized timestamp that is paired with the trace message as it flows through components.<sup><a href="#footnotes" style="border-bottom: none;">6</a></sup> With this approach, we don't need the tracing system to spend time on the ordering of traces it collects since its explicit in the clock data, but parallelization and concurrency can complicate the understanding of relationships.

 #### Request ID + Logical Clock + Previous Trace Points

 One can also add the previous trace points that have been executed within the metadata to understand all the forks and joins.
-It also allows the immediate availability of tracing data as soon as the workflow ends, as there is no need to spend time on trying to establish the ordering of causal relationships<sup><a href="#footnotes" style="border-bottom: none;">7</a></sup>.
-But, as you can imagine, the metadata will only grow in size as it follows a workflow, adding to the payload.
+It also allows the immediate availability of tracing data as soon as the workflow ends, as there is no need to spend time on trying to establish the ordering of causal relationships.<sup><a href="#footnotes" style="border-bottom: none;">7</a></sup> But, as you can imagine, the metadata will only grow in size as it follows a workflow, adding to the payload.

 #### Trade-offs